ping-media/users/README.md

 This will:

 - Read existing `data/data.json` file
-- Migrate all users to SQLite database
+- Migrate all users to MariaDB database
 - Create a backup of the original JSON file
 - Skip duplicate users (based on email)

-### 4. Start the Server
+### 5. Start the Server

 ```bash
 # Development mode with auto-reload